2000–01 Euroleague

-The 2000–01 Euroleague was the inaugural basketball season of the EuroLeague, under the newly formed Euroleague Basketball Company's authority, and it was the 44th season of the premier competition for European men's professional basketball clubs overall.
+The 2000–01 ULEB Euroleague was the inaugural basketball season of the EuroLeague, under ULEB and its newly formed Euroleague Basketball Company authority.
+Overall it was the 44th season of the premier competition for European men's professional basketball clubs overall.
+Initially it was not recognised or sanctioned by FIBA and considered a breakaway competition.
 It started on October 16, 2000, with a regular season game between hosts Real Madrid Teka and Olympiacos, which was held at the Raimundo Saporta Pavilion, in Madrid, Spain, and it ended with the last championship finals game on May 10, 2001, which was held at the PalaMalaguti arena, in Bologna, Italy.

 This season did not feature all of the top-tier level European club basketball teams, as some of them opted to compete in the 2000–01 FIBA SuproLeague competition instead, after the row erupted between the previous EuroLeague governing body, FIBA, and the newly established Euroleague Basketball Company.
+It was the first time in European basketball that several clubs did not qualify to a European competition based on performance, but instead wild cards were given.
+Top clubs also signed licences with the right to participate in upcoming seasons regardless of their domestic league ranking.

-A total of 24 teams competed for the EuroLeague title, which was in the end won by Kinder Bologna.
-Dejan Tomašević was the EuroLeague Regular season MVP, and Manu Ginóbili was the EuroLeague Finals MVP.
+A total of 24 teams competed for the EuroLeague title, which was ultimately won by Kinder Bologna.
+Dejan Tomašević was the EuroLeague Regular Season MVP, and Manu Ginóbili was the Finals MVP.

 European Champions' Cup teams divided

 The FIBA European Champions' Cup was originally established by FIBA and it operated under its umbrella from 1958 until the summer of 2000, concluding with the 1999–2000 season.
-Euroleague Basketball Company was created after the end of the FIBA European Champions Cup.
+Euroleague Basketball Company was created by ULEB clubs in 2000.
+At the time the leagues of ULEB were Spain, Italy, Greece, Belgium, Portugal, England and Switzerland.
+However against the will of their domestic leagues clubs from Lithuania, Croatia, Russia, Israel and Slovenia opted for the Euroleague competition despite the fact that their leagues were not members of ULEB.

 FIBA had never trademarked the "EuroLeague" name and had no legal recourse on the usage of that name, so they had to find a new name for their league.
 The following 2000–01 season started with two top European professional club basketball competitions: FIBA SuproLeague (renamed from the FIBA EuroLeague) and Euroleague.

 Top clubs were split between the two leagues: Panathinaikos, Maccabi Elite Tel Aviv, CSKA Moscow, and Efes Pilsen stayed with FIBA, while Olympiacos, Kinder Bologna, Real Madrid, FC Barcelona, Tau Cerámica, and Benetton Treviso joined Euroleague Basketball.
+Lugano Tigers the Swiss champions were the last team to join the ULEB side and enter the competition.